1. Home

 The Kia Sorento is a classy and capable large SUV that illustrates how far the Korean brand has come in a few years.

 With smart styling and an upmarket interior with plenty of neat touches, the Sorento no longer feels like the poor man's (or woman's) big SUV.
-It's no longer the budget alternative, though, but it's still cheaper than premium rivals.
+It's no longer the budget alternative, either, but it's still cheaper than premium rivals.
 You also get seven proper seats, with a surprising amount of space in all three rows.

 Like the smaller Hyundai Tucson, the Kia Sorento is available with mild hybrid, full hybrid and plug-in hybrid powertrains.
 It's the full hybrid and plug-in models we're interested here, and the former makes a great case for itself, with an affordable price tag, great smoothness, respectable performance and 40mpg capability.

 If that fuel economy figure just isn't good enough, though, you can spend a bit more and plump for the PHEV Sorento.
-That puts out a healthy 265PS from an all-wheel drive powertrain, promises up to 35-miles of all-electric running and up to 176mpg if plugged in regularly.
+That puts out a healthy 248PS from an all-wheel drive powertrain, promises up to 35-miles of all-electric running and up to 176mpg if plugged in regularly.
 Our only complaint is the petrol engine is a bit coarse when it kicks into life.

-3. Audi Q7 TFSI e quattro
+3. Audi Q5 TFSI e

 4. Ford Kuga Plug-in Hybrid